 Our pets are just as worthy of our pain and mourning as the humans in our lives.
-In fact, in many cases, losing our dog or cat (or horse, rabbit, snake, etc!) means losing the deepest relationship in our lives.
+In fact, in many cases, losing our dog or cat (or horse, rabbit, snake, etc!) means losing the deepest relationship we have.

 Trying to ignore this grief dishonors your relationship with your pet, and makes the healing process take longer.
-So read on for confirmation on why this grieving process is so important, and tips for how to start healing.
+So read on for confirmation on why this grieving a pet’s loss is so important, and tips for how to start healing.

 In an article for Scientific American, renowned emotional wellbeing expert and psychologist Guy Winch sums up why our society has to take pet loss more seriously:

 “Losing a beloved pet is often an emotionally devastating experience.
 Yet as a society, we do not recognize how painful pet loss can be and how much it can impair our emotional and physical health.
 Symptoms of acute grief after the loss of a pet can last from one to two months, with symptoms of grief persisting up to a full year (on average).”

 “Although grief over the loss of a cherished pet may be as intense and even as lengthy as when a significant person in our life dies, our process of mourning is quite different.
 Many of the societal mechanisms of social and community support are absent when a pet dies.”

 Losing a pet during the pandemic is proving to be an even more anxiety-inducing experience.
 In lockdown, we are relying on our pets more than ever — they replace the human connection we’re missing, and they show us some of the purest love we may ever know.

 In addition to what we get from our relationships with our pets, we have to remember that their loss can also mean losing a regulating force in our lives.